 White flowers and foliage seem to add a glow in a shady spot, as do varied shades of green.
 If you're looking for just one plant, then the hostas, with their many varieties of size, leaf shape, and color are one of the best shade plants.
 There are, however, many others.

-Pulmonaria, commonly known as lungwort, is one of the earliest flowers in the spring, bringing shades of brilliant blue and hot pink to the garden.
-But it's the foliage that makes it stand out in a shady corner.
+Pulmonaria, commonly known as lungwort, is one of the earliest flowers in the spring.
+The flowers bring shades of brilliant blue and hot pink to the garden, but it's the foliage that makes it pop in a shady corner.
 Its green leaves are spotted with white, making it stand out in the shade.

-Delicate looking Bleeding Hearts (Dicentra var.) are right at home in partial shade, with rich moist soil.
-There are white flowered forms which can add that touch of brightness, or the more familiar pink flowered ones.
-By choosing the fringed-leaf varieties, you also add a textural interest.
+Delicate looking Bleeding Hearts (Dicentra var.) are right at home in partial shade, thriving in an area with rich, moist soil.
+The white-flowered forms will add that touch of brightness and light, or the more familiar pink-flowered ones will give a zap of warm color.
+By choosing the fringed-leaf varieties, you also add textural interest.

-It has been crossed with heuchera, with the resulting plant known as Heucherella.
-One of these hybrids, Quicksilver, has silvery metalic leaves which are a rich red-purple beneath.
+The foamflower has been crossed with heuchera, with the resulting plant known as Heucherella.
+One of these hybrids, Quicksilver, has silvery metallic leaves that are a rich red-purple beneath.
 The spikes of starry white blossoms appear in May and June, and the evergreen leaves turn a deep mahogany over winter.

 You'll find species with leaves in chocolate-burgundy, yellow, or green, all with spikes of electric blue flowers in the spring.
 If you pamper this plant the first year, it will take over and cover the area in no time.